lalalune/blog/_posts/2024-9-3-The-Problem-With-Capitalism.md

 ---
 layout: post
-title: The Limitation With Capitalism
+title: The Problem With Capitalism
 ---

 I love capitalism.
 Look at how far it has gotten us.
 Look at what it has brought us.